APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation: APTx Neuron

-Because $\alpha_i$, $\beta_i$, $\gamma_i$, and $\delta$ are all trainable, the APTx Neuron can automatically adjust its role during training.
+again acting as a simple summing neuron with bias, matching standard behavior. \end{itemize} Because $\alpha_i$, $\beta_i$, $\gamma_i$, and $\delta$ are all trainable, the APTx Neuron can automatically adjust its role during training.
 It may act as a linear unit in some regions of the input space, and as a highly non-linear one in others.